BobbyRobillard/distributed-systems/README.md

      $ cd proj1 <br/>
      $ mix run proj1-better.exs <starting_number> <ending_number> <number_of_cores>

-     **Note** proj1-better.exs does find the vampire numbers, however it does not output them.
+     **Note:** proj1-better.exs does find the vampire numbers, however it does not output them.
 It does this to not clutter the terminal with output.

-     **Note** Included is a bash script "execution-test" which will output the different timings of running the above mix command with 1 - 10 processes.
+     **Note:** Included is a bash script "execution-test" which will output the different timings of running the above mix command with 1 - 10 processes.
 Run this via:

      $ cd proj1 # (Do this if your are not already in the proj1 directory) <br/>